aaronkirschen/unifiedRemoteRlexHtpc/README.md

 # unifiedRemotePlexHtpc
 Control Plex HTPC on Windows/Linux with Unified Remote.
+Note: Some actions may need to be customized for your specific setup.

 ## Remote Screenshot
 (slightly outdated, power section has been removed.)